NanoComp/meep/doc/docs/Python_User_Interface.md

 Return a `condition` function, suitable for passing to `Simulation.run` as the `until` or `until_after_sources` parameter, that checks the `Simulation`'s dft objects every `dt` timesteps, and stops the simulation once all the field components and frequencies of *every* dft object have decayed by at least some tolerance `tol` (no default value).
-The optimal `dt` is determined automatically based on the frequency content in the DFT monitors.
+The time interval `dt` is determined automatically based on the frequency content in the DFT monitors.
 There are two optional parameters: a minimum run time `minimum_run_time` (default: 0) or a maximum run time `maximum_run_time` (no default).